vivekvjnk/Bodhi/README.md

 fast_model: "gemini-2.5-flash-lite"
 general_model: "gemini-2.5-flash-lite" # Used most widely across the system
 thinking_model: "gemini-2.5-pro" # Used for resolving impasses resulted from repeating loops in the system
-inference_engine: "vertexai" # Current implementation support ollama and vertexai
+inference_engine: "vertexai" # Supports Ollama and Vertexai

 # Storage configurations
 #----------------------------